tscanlin/developers.optimizely.com/src/content/integrations/index.md

 #### Example

-An example of a test page where an Google Analytics integration has been implemented with is here: <a href="https://github.com/optimizely/Analytics-JS/blob/master/example.html">https://github.com/optimizely/Analytics-JS/blob/master/example.html</a>
+An example of a test page where a Google Analytics integration has been implemented: <a href="https://github.com/optimizely/Analytics-JS/blob/master/example.html">https://github.com/optimizely/Analytics-JS/blob/master/example.html</a>

 ## Audiences
 Audience integrations allow customers to use data from a different platform to target and segment visitors.
 The platform data needs to be available on the client side to be able to pass it to Optimizely.
 If data is not available on the client side, consider using an Uploaded list integration instead.